 A few specifics, in plain language.

 The pieces are real.
 The brand is real.
 The hotel is real.
-The AI is the layer that makes them stay coordinated.
+You did the choosing.
 Beta is open in Denver and Seattle.
 More cities open as more partners come in.

 The waitlist note

 We are early.
-The AI side is working.
+The app and AI try-on are working.
 The brand side is in active conversations with our first sustainability partners.
 The hotel side is in active conversations with our first independent properties in Phase 1 cities.
 Every part of the loop is live somewhere, just not yet all in one production handoff.
 We are letting people in week by week as the partners come online.